clarapecci/SSN_VPL/README.md

 4. To train the model:
     4.1 Specify all the parameters in _parameters.py_ 4.2 Run _script_training.py_ where you need to specify the directory to output the results.
 This script calls on _training.py_ for normal training using accuracy, or on _training_staircase.py_ for staircase training.
     4.3 The output of training is a csv file containing the values for the trained parameters across epochs, and figures relating to the losses, accuracy, parameter changes, evolution of w_sig during training.
+Plotting functions are found in _analysis.py_